mohini-tripathi/crud-users/README.md

 ## Inventory Management System Prototype with React ##

-In the project directory, you can run:
+In the project directory, to start the project, you can run:

 ### `npm start`